askilins/conditionals_rs/README.md

-Rust crate for aliasing bool operations
+Rust crate for aliasing boolean operations

 It is recomened to fork the repo instead of using this one.
 ( or any other way of copy / paste )